AP® English Language vs. AP® English Literature | What Should You Choose?

 While it's possible to choose between AP Lit and AP Lang, many students decide to take both courses.
 Generally, students take the AP Language course during their junior year and follow it up with the AP English Literature course in their senior year.
 For those intending to pursue English, literature, or humanities majors, opting for both AP Lit and Lang proves advantageous, as the skills acquired in AP English Language are highly applicable when tackling AP English Literature.
 Nevertheless, it's essential to remember that when enrolling in any rigorous AP course, it's wise to challenge yourself, but not to the point of overwhelming exhaustion.

 Can't make up your mind on which course to choose?
 It’s time to put your English skills to the test!
-Try out our premium AP English Literature question bank and AP English Language practice tests.
+Try out our premium AP English Literature Course and AP English Language and Composition Online Course.
 Best part?
 We've got your back with a 7-day trial, absolutely on the house!

 AP English Language and AP English Literature are courses that can be taken separately but complement each other if taken together, and choosing one course over another can be difficult.
 Therefore, we've bulleted the most important takeaways you should consider when deciding whether to take one or both: